quiaro/TEIC/README.md

 app_port: 7860
 app_file: app.main.py
 pinned: false
-short_description: Fetch latest trending information on various categories
+short_description: Team Emotional Intelligence Companion
 ---

-# Trending Information App
+# TEIC

-This application lets users fetch the latest trending information on various categories.
+Leverage a Retrieval Augmented Generation (RAG) pipeline powered by a large language model (LLM) to analyze team conversations.
+The goal is to provide managers with actionable, empathetic, and contextually relevant insights relevant to the team's interactions.
 It consists of a FastAPI backend that uses LangGraph to process queries and a React frontend.

 ## Features